 Best Banks Near Me: How Banks in California Made the List

 GOBankingRates continuously researches and evaluates how the top 100 banks in the U.S. perform using a ranking system.
 Ranking criteria includes fees, branches, market share, digital presence, customer service, interest rates and breadth of products.
 The best banks in California list consists of the top eight performers with branches in the state.

 8 Best Banks in California of February 2023

 If you’re in search of the “best banks near me” for the state of California, the following eight are GOBankingRates’ picks.

 1. Chase Bank

-Why it stands out: Chase is one of the largest bank in the U.S. and has a major presence in California.
+Why it stands out: Chase is one of the largest banks in the U.S. and has a major presence in California.
 There are over 4,700 branches nationwide and they can be found in numerous California cities.

 Besides the number of branches, Chase stands out for the breadth of products available.
 In addition to checking, savings and CD accounts, you'll have access to personal loans, mortgages and credit cards for a one-stop financial solution.